adamconkey/game-of-life/README.md

-# game-of-life
+# Conway's Game of Life

-Implementations of Conway's Game of Life in different programming languages.
+This repository contains implementations of Conway's Game of Life in different programming languages.
+I'm doing this in part to learn different languages, and in part because I think it's a fun and interesting concept.